 There are many ways to define being financially stable, but most importantly it is having control over your finances, maintaining a good balance between your income and expenses, and feeling confident about having the money you need to maintain your way of life.
 How you spend money is always an important consideration, but it's especially vital during times of uncertainty.
 If you don’t track your spending or follow a budget, you may want to start.
 Review your expenses and see if there are any areas you can cut, even temporarily, to free up some income.

 Start by crafting a list of essential and non-essential expenses.
 Essential expenses are things like rent or mortgage, groceries, utilities, and credit card and loan payments.
-Non-essential are things like TV apps, subscriptions, and memberships.
-You can rank each of the non-essential items by importance.
-This will make it easier to start cutting out expenses that appear at the bottom of your list.
-While chopping out some of the things you enjoy may be difficult, remember that these cuts may just be temporary.
+Non-essential expenses include cable and streaming services, memberships, and restaurants/food delivery.
+Rank each of the non-essential items by importance and see which ones at the bottom of your list you can either put on hold or eliminate.

 If you have a budget in place or are currently creating a new one, take a minute to make some changes based on your spending assessment and cost reductions.
 During uncertain times, it can be hard to predict how the situation may affect your finances in the coming months, but by proactively trimming down your budget and pressing pause on excess spending, you can provide yourself with a little more financial wiggle room when it’s needed most.
 It also allows you to put more money toward your savings or emergency fund.
 Your budget is an important way to track your spending and saving habits and maintain your financial stability when costs go up or unexpected events occur.